Doctor Who showrunner teases “ferocious” new Cybermen for series 12

-Jodie Whittaker’s Thirteenth Physician should take care of the long-lasting foes when she returns in 2020
+Jodie Whittaker’s Thirteenth Physician must take care of the enduring foes when she returns in 2020

 Physician Who showrunner Chris Chibnall has teased “relentless and ferocious” new Cybermen for the upcoming 12th sequence.